AcedenD/CMPE131team4/Specification.md

 ## Actors

-    Software
+1. Software
-    User
+2. User

 ## Preconditions

-    User can create an account
+1. User can create an account

-    Users can create tasks
+2. Users can create tasks

 ## Triggers

-When a user tries to create subtasks
+1. When a user tries to create subtasks

-When a user creates a task
+2. When a user creates a task

 ## Primary Sequence

-    User creates task
+1. User creates task

 ## Triggers

-When user logs in
+1. When user logs in

 ## Primary Sequence

-    User Logs in
+1. User Logs in

-    Software begins tracking how long they are logged in till they log off
+2. Software begins tracking how long they are logged in till they log off

 ## Primary Postconditions

-    total time spent logged in is saved by the software to that User
+1.total time spent logged in is saved by the software to that User

-    A graph is made showing the user their usage across the week
+2. A graph is made showing the user their usage across the week

 Use Case 15